FireIceMan/GLC_framework/README.md

 You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y).

 ### For analysis of human text, protein sequence, and general sequence
 1. Prepare a sequence with segmented units.
+  - For human text, please segment its words and syllagrams.

+  (1) For phonogram, e.g. English, use the format: "The hunt-er like ap-ple".
+The space is used to segment words, while the `-` is for syllagrams.

+  (2) For logogram, such as Chinese, use the format: "獵人 捕捉 獵物".
+The space is used to segment words, while no symbol for syllabifying them.
-For human text, please segment its word and syllagram.
-For protein sequence, please segment its protein and domain.
+  - For protein sequence, please segment its protein and domain.

-2.1. prepare
+2. If you don't have any segmented algorithm.

 3. 1. prepare